The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Pollution of water resources with garbage and human waste products

-Entry along with groundwater into rivers and lakes chemical substances, such as fertilizers and pesticides from the fields
+Getting into rivers and lakes with groundwater chemical substances, such as fertilizers and pesticides from fields

-Water pollution by gasoline and engine oil from car washing in rivers
+Water pollution from gasoline and motor oil when washing cars in rivers

-Suggest conservation measures to help solve these problems for class discussion.
+Suggest conservation measures for class discussion that would help solve these problems.

 The Question Ant and the Wise Turtle ask you to write a letter to your peers from other cities and villages, urging you to take care of water resources.
-In your letter, try to prove that water resources in any corner of the country need to be protected.
+In your letter, try to prove that water resources in every corner of the country need protection.

 Boys and girls!
-All water resources(rivers, lakes, seas, oceans, streams) - this is the most important wealth of our planet.
-Pure drinking water necessary for the life of people, animals and plants.
+All water resources(rivers, lakes, seas, oceans, streams) are the most important wealth of our planet.
+Clean drinking water necessary for the life of people, animals and plants.
 Life is not possible without water!
-The water is home to many fish and other animals that are involved in a variety of activities. food chains.
+The water is home to many fish and other animals that participate in a variety of activities. food chains.
 In addition, people have learned to use water resources in their economic activities.
-Protect water wealth: keep water clean, clear springs and streams, protect plants and animals.
+Protect water resources: keep the water clean, clear springs and streams, protect plants and animals.
 Save water!

 Much in the world depends on the majority.
-The climate on the planet including.
-Almost 70% of the surface the globe occupies water.
-She determines the fate of mankind
+The climate on the planet as well.
+Almost 70% of the surface globe takes up water.
+It determines the fate of humanity

-Cross-sectional area of ACC (5)(the only one crossing all the longitudes of the world) is huge: a depth of up to 4000 m, and a width of up to 2000 km.
-But it does not flow quickly - the speed does not exceed 0.7 km / h.
+Cross-sectional area of the ACC (5)(the only one that crosses all the longitudes of the world) is huge: the depth is up to 4000 m, and the width is up to 2000 km.
+But it does not flow quickly - the speed does not exceed 0.7 km/h.

-* Consumption - the volume of water flowing per unit of time through transverse section flow
+* Consumption - the volume of water flowing per unit of time through cross section flow

-Global Ocean Conveyor connects the upper (in depth) part of the ocean water column with the lower one.
+Global Ocean Conveyor connects the upper (in depth) part of the ocean water column with the lower.
 The length of the conveyor path is 40 thousand kilometers.

-Deep water passes this way for 1.5-2 thousand years.
+Deep water travels this path in 1.5–2 thousand years.

-Solar energy arrives at the Earth's surface unevenly: maximum - at the equator, minimum - at the poles.
-Thanks to the conveyor, ocean currents carry heat from where there is more of it to where it is less, that is, from the equator to the poles.
+Solar energy reaches the Earth's surface unevenly: the maximum is at the equator, the minimum is at the poles.
+Thanks to the conveyor belt, ocean currents transfer heat from where there is more of it to where there is less of it, that is, from the equator to the poles.

-If there were no oceans, average temperature Earth's surface would be 36°C lower than it is today, at just -21°C
+If there were no oceans, average temperature the Earth's surface would be 36 °C lower than today and would be only –21 °C

 Fastest currents**